zchee/golang-wiki/GoUsers.md

-# Companies currently using Go throughout the world
+# Companies currently using Go throughout the worl

 ## United States